Fallout: London: Development and release

-An 18-minute gameplay trailer for the mod was released on May 18, 2022.
-The mod was initially scheduled to be released in 2023, and then scheduled to be released April 23, 2024.
-The game's release date was then pushed back a second time due to Bethesda's next gen update to Fallout 4.
-It was released on July 25, 2024.
-Team FOLON partnered with GOG.com who distributed the mod.
-The mod could not be hosted on typical mod sites due to its sheer size.
+An 18-minute gameplay trailer for the mod was released on 18 May 2022.
+The mod was initially scheduled to be released in 2023, and then scheduled to be released 23 April 2024.
+The game's release date was then pushed back a second time due to Bethesda's next-generation update to Fallout 4.
+It was released on 25 July 2024.
+Team FOLON partnered with GOG.com, who distributed the mod; it could not be hosted on typical mod sites due to its size.
 Within 24 hours it was reported that it had been downloaded over 500,000 times, making it the fastest redeemed title ever on the platform.
-A hotfix patch was released on August 9, 2024 which addressed the most pressing issues with the mod.
+A hotfix patch was released on 9 August 2024 which addressed the most pressing issues with the mod.
 The team continue work on a larger update.
-The next-gen update for Fallout 4 on April 25, 2024 caused an unexpected rescheduling of the release date while the team assessed compatibility with the mod.
+The next-generation update for Fallout 4 on 25 April 2024 caused an unexpected rescheduling of the release date while the team assessed compatibility with the mod.
 The Fallout 4 update received mixed reception.
 Ultimately the team opted to keep the mod on the pre-next-gen version of the game.
 For users of the Steam version this required reverting the next-gen update, whilst GOG.com players had not yet received the update, and could install Fallout: London without need to downgrade.

-On May 28, 2025, a VR version of Fallout: London was released.
+On 28 May 2025 a virtual reality version of Fallout: London was released.

-On September 30, 2025, the first expansion pack released, named Rabbit and Pork.
+On 30 September 2025 the first expansion pack was released, named Rabbit and Pork.
 The expansion requires players to create a new save, but includes bug fixes, new content, and a new way to launch the game.
 Along with the expansion's release, a Kickstarter campaign was launched and funded for a collector's edition of the game.